With the 5 April end of tax year approaching, we answer our members’ most frequently asked questions about pension tax

 For more information on pension tax, take a look at www.thepeoplespension.co.uk/pension-tax/

 If you’d like in-depth advice, and you can’t find the answer to your query below, you may wish to speak to your financial adviser.
 If you don’t have an adviser, you can find one at www.unbiased.co.uk.

 When is the deadline to pay a lump sum to qualify for this tax year?

-- Payments will need to reach our bank account by 29 March 2021 to ensure they’ll be included in this tax year.
-Payments received after 29 March 2021 will be accepted but may not be included to this tax year.
+Payments will need to reach our bank account by 31 March 2022 to ensure they’ll be included in the 2021/2022 tax year.
+Payments received after 29 March 2022 will be accepted but may not be included in this tax year.

 How do I set up a direct debit payment to make personal payments?